MataBrankovic/PingPong/README.md

 3. If board moves in the same direction as ball (left or right) ball will bounce in the way it came from.

 ###### Bounus.
 Main logic explained
-First there must me if loop to encompass whole paddle width
+Complex physics such as bouncing in diferent angles depending of paddle speed and adding blocks would requier more time First there must me if loop to encompass whole paddle width

 if((bs.gameball.x >= gs.paddle.x && bs.gameball.x <= gs.paddle.x + PADDLE_W)){